sktime/pytorch-forecasting/docs/source/developer_guide.rst

    prints ``All tests PASSED!`` with an empty result dict.
 Check that the returned dict is non-empty before trusting a green run.

+**What the generic tests cover.** ``TestAllPtForecastersV2`` checks the interface contract: that the doctests in the class docstring run, that the estimator trains and predicts end to end, that a checkpoint round-trips, that the ``raw`` / ``quantiles`` / ``prediction`` modes return the expected shapes, and that the package class follows the ``<Model>_pkg_v2`` naming convention.

+It does not check that your model computes the right numbers, and it does not verify the ``capability:*`` tags: those are declarative metadata used for discovery, and no test reads them.
+Numerical correctness, and any behaviour specific to your architecture, need tests you write yourself.

 Continuous integration
 ~~~~~~~~~~~~~~~~~~~~~~